| FREQUENTLY

 Getting

 your home ready for the Home Inspection.
+As

 the Seller, it is your responsibility to get the home